evhub/coconut/README.rst

 Coconut
 =======

-*Coconut is a variant of Python built for simple, elegant functional programming.*
+*Coconut is a variant of Python built for simple, elegant, Pythonic functional programming.*

 Coconut can be found on GitHub_ and PyPI_.